 Address: 1697 Pacific Avenue, Venice, CA 90291

-The Hotel ERWIN is a boutique Venice hotel that first opened in the 1970’s.
-Its location right on Venice Beach along with its eclectic theme have made this popular hotel a favorite among tourists and locals alike.
+The Hotel ERWIN is a boutique Venice hotel that first opened in the 1970s.
+Its location right on Venice Beach along with its eclectic theme has made this popular hotel a favorite among tourists and locals alike.

 One of the most stunning features of The Hotel ERWIN is the High Rooftop Lounge.
 This rooftop bar gives guests an amazing view of Venice Beach, the Pacific Ocean, the neighboring Los Angeles communities, and the Southern California sunset.
 In addition to evening cocktails and dinner, the High Rooftop Lounge also offers brunch on Saturdays and Sundays and Happy Hour specials during the week.